freedomofpress/securedrop/docs/development/documentation_guidelines.rst

       pip install -r securedrop/requirements/develop-requirements.txt

 #.
-Build the docs and open the index page in your web browser:
+Build the docs for viewing in your web browser:

    .. code:: sh

       make docs

 You can then browse the documentation at http://127.0.0.1:8000/.
-As you make changes, the docs will automatically rebuild in the browser window, so you don't need to refresh the page manually.
+As you make changes, the documentation pages will automatically rebuild in the browser window, so you don't need to refresh the page manually.

-Testing documentation changes
+Testing Documentation Changes
 -----------------------------

-You can check the docs for formatting violations by running the linting
+You can check for formatting violations by running the linting option:
-option:

    .. code:: sh